ikewhitmanmiller/exercise/docs.md

 Welcome to the documentation for your Huge Doomsday Laser!

 Thank you for purchasing your Huge Doomsday Laser!
 Remember to shoot lasers responsibly.
-Doomsday Corp is not responsible for any negative effects of any lasers, including death, dismemberment, scalding, blowing up New York City, erradicating all ants, etc.
+Doomsday Corp is not responsible for the negative effects of any lasers, including death, dismemberment, scalding, blowing up New York City, erradicating all ants, etc.